fpseverino/fluent-wallet/README.md

 .package(url: "https://github.com/fpseverino/fluent-wallet.git", branch: "main")
 ```

-and add it to your target's dependencies:
+and add the product you want to use to your target's dependencies:

 ```swift
 .product(name: "FluentPasses", package: "fluent-wallet")